sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Capability:

+In {{-i2nsft}} a capability "defines a set of features that are available from a managed entity (see also I2NSF Capability).
+Examples of "managed entities" are NSFs and Controllers, where NSF Capabilities and Controller Capabilities define functionality of an NSF and a Controller that may, but do not have to, be used, respectively.
+All Capabilities are announced through the Registration Interface."

-: The extent of an SACM component's ability enabled by the functions it is composed of.
-Capabilities are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
+: In the context of SACM, the extent of a SACM component's ability is enabled by the functions it is composed of.
+Capabilities are announced by a SACM component via the SACM component registration task and can be discovered by or negotiated with other SACM components.
 For example, the capability of a SACM Provider may be to provide endpoint management data, or only a subset of that data.

 Collection Result: